Jakobeha/type-sitter/README.md

 Additionally, if a node is implicit (starts with `_`), we remove the prepended `_`.

-If a type or method name is an illegal definition identifier (`Self`, `self`, `super`, `crate`, `_`, or anything which starts with a number), `type-sitter` prepends an `_`.
-If it's a Rust keyword, `type-sitter` prepends `r#`.
+Next, if a type or method name would start with a digit, `type-sitter` prepends a `_`.
+If the type or method name would be `_`, `type-sitter` uses `__`.
+If the type or method name would be a reserved identifier that can be raw, `type-sitter` prepends `r#`.
+And, if the type or method name would be a reserved identifier that can't be raw (`Self`, `self`, `super`, `crate`), `type-sitter` appends `_`.

+Lastly, if there are ever multiple types with the same name in the same module, or methods or variants with the same name in the same type, type-sitter appends `_` to the later one until it's unique.
+For example, if there are two unnamed nodes `Fn` and `fn`, one of them will have type `Fn`, and the other will have type `Fn_`.
+You can see which node is which by looking at the documentation, which contains the original tree-sitter name.
+The disambiguation is guaranteed to be deterministic.

 Naming rules also determine the module.
-Unnamed nodes and symbols are in modules specifically to reduce naming conflicts without having to actually rename the nodes.
+Unnamed nodes and symbols are in modules specifically to reduce naming conflicts without having to disambiguate the nodes as described above.

 - Unnamed and contains symbols: `symbol::`.
 - Unnamed and doesn't contain symbols: `unnamed::`.
 - Otherwise the node is at the toplevel of the generated source.

-Lastly, if a type, method, or variant, after applying the conversions, has the same name as another, it will have an underscore appended to disambiguate it.
-For example, if there are two unnamed nodes `Fn` and `fn`, one of them will have type `Fn`, and the other will have type `Fn_`.
-You can see which node is which by looking at the documentation, which contains the original tree-sitter name.

-The source for all this is at [`type-sitter-gen/src/names.rs`](type-sitter-gen/src/names.rs).
+The source for all this is [`type-sitter-gen/src/node_types/rust_names.rs`](type-sitter-gen/src/node_types/rust_names.rs).

 ### Naming Rule Examples